Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Finite-temperature phase diagram and Potts-nematic transition

-Being fully SO(3) invariant, our model allows for a new tuning parameter that is absent in the triangular AFMs in external fields: the lengthscale of spatial fluctuations of the magnetic field that the triangular spins experience.
+Being fully SO(3) invariant, our model allows for a new tuning parameter that is absent in the triangular AFMs in external fields: \textit{the rigidity} of the magnetic field that the triangular spins experience given by the lengthscale of spin fluctuations on the honeycomb sublattice.
 This lengthscale is given by the honeycomb spin correlation length $\xi_h$, which is controlled by the ratio $J_{hh}/T$.
-As shown in Fig.~\ref{Fig:PD}(d), $T_c$ decreases as a function of $J_{hh}$, or decreasing correlation length, and sharply drops to zero at $J_{hh} = -0.2$.
-Whether the universality class of this transition is first order or also of KT type like in the case of tuning the field strength, is an open question that deserves further study.
+As shown in Fig.~\ref{Fig:PD}(d), $T_c$ decreases as a function of $J_{hh}$, or decreasing correlation length, and sharply drops to zero at $J_{hh}/J_{tt} = -0.2$.
+Whether the universality class of this transition is first order or of KT type, like in the case of tuning the field strength, is an open question that deserves further study.
 We note that the drop in $T_c$ coincides with the position of a GS phase transition out of the UUD state.

+The MC simulation parameters that were used to obtain the phase diagram are as follows.
+We simulate systems up to a system size of $L=36$ containing a total of $N = 3 L^2=3888$ spins, using periodic boundary conditions (PBC).
+The simulations employ $10^6$ MC steps, half of which are discarded to let the system thermalize.
+As previously described, each MC step consists of a Metropolis and a parallel-tempering update.
+We simulate $400$ temperatures in parallel, grouped into two logarithmically spaced sets between $0.05 \leq T/J_{tt} \leq 5.0$ and between $0.3 \leq T/J_{tt} \leq 5.0$.
+We choose two sets with different minimal temperatures to get a closely spaced coverage of the phase diagram around intermediate temperatures, where we expect the phase transitions to occur, as well as at low temperatures, where the system approaches the ground state.